Creating Software Products for the Mac Platform

 Dynamic Websites and Web Services

 OS X supports a variety of techniques and technologies for creating web content.
-In addition to Identity Services and Dashboard Widgets, dynamic websites and web services offer web developers ways to deliver their content quickly and easily.
+In addition to Identity Services, dynamic websites and web services offer web developers ways to deliver their content quickly and easily.

 OS X provides support for creating and testing dynamic content in web pages.
 If you are developing CGI-based web apps, you can create websites using a variety of scripting technologies, including Perl and the PHP Hypertext Preprocessor (a complete list of scripting technologies is provided in Scripts).
 You can also create and deploy more complex web apps using JBoss, Tomcat, and WebObjects.
 To deploy your webpages, use the built-in Apache HTTP web server.

 Representational State Transfer (REST) is an alternative method for transferring data using URLs.
 OS X provides full support for building REST applications through NSURL, NSURLSession, and related classes.
-For more information, see URL Loading System Programming Guide.
+For more information, see URL Session Programming Guide.

 If you want to provide your own web services in OS X, use WebObjects or implement the service using the scripting language of your choice.
 You then post your script code to a web server, give clients a URL, and publish the message format your script supports.